grifart/not-serializable/README.md

 ### b) Long term serialization

-[grifart/stateful](https://github.com/grifart/stateful): Strict versioning, field checking and class name routing.
-Designed for serialization that can be deserialized after years, even when codebase changes significantly and for maximal strictness, so it fails on you dev maching, not on production.
+[grifart/stateful](https://github.com/grifart/stateful): Provides strict versioning, field checking and FQN routing.
+Designed for:
+- serialization that can be deserialized after years (e.g. immutable event streams)
+- situation when codebase changes significantly
+- for maximal strictness, so it fails on you dev machine, not on production.

 You can go this way by:
 1. removing the trait